jacobemery/linux1-ansible-lab/instructions/5_write_playbooks.md

         ```
     * Double-check your indentation, especially if it mentions a syntax error.
 Match it up with the task that's already there, or use the site.yaml file as a reference.
     * If you need to stop a playbook mid-run, hit the `Ctrl+C` keys to terminate it.
-    * If you're stumped, don't wait too long before asking me for help in the webex!
 * Hopefully you were able to get it working!
 It can be sneakily difficult sometimes.
 * Now you have a system in place for staging a new version of your site at /var/www/html/stage/.
 You can now edit, test, and check it out there first, and then when it's ready, automatically deploy the new version and backup the old one.
 Pretty cool, eh?
-## Website Contest!
+## Website Customization!
-* To encourage you to have some fun with customizing your new proto-type website, I'll be `giving away 150 BluePoints` to the owner of the best website at the end of the day today!
-* So go wild!
+* Go wild!
 Be creative!
 Fill your index.html file with text, headers, colors, images!
 Customize to your hearts content!
 Do whatever you want with your website!
 Post cat gifs, memes, poetry, anything!
 * Refer to this [HTML cheat sheet](https://web.stanford.edu/group/csp/cs21/htmlcheatsheet.pdf) for a quick guide on getting the most out of your customization:
 ```
 vi /var/www/html/stage/index.html